lsund/beginning-clojure/static-vs-dynamic/src/slides.md

 - Miranda ('85) influences new set of languages

-- FPCA '87, a commettee was formed in attempt to create a unified language
+- FPCA '87, a committee was formed in attempt to create a unified language

-- Committee's efforts result in haskell ('90)
+- Committee's efforts result in Haskell ('90)

 - *"Avoid success at all costs"*